-- .1 Minor exterior alterations that do not alter or affect parking requirements, required landscaping, access to the site, or the building footprint or have any significant impact on the character or size of the building. - .2 Single storey accessory buildings located behind the principal use building with a gross floor area less than 55 m. - .3 RV storage shelters and decks that are compliant with zoning. - .4 Interior renovations.
+- .1 Exterior alterations that do not alter or affect parking requirements, required landscaping, access to the site, or the building footprint or have any visual impact on the character or size of the building. - .2 Single storey accessory buildings located behind the principal use building with a floor area less than 55 m2. - .3 RV storage shelters and decks that are compliant with zoning. - .4 Interior renovations. - .5 Construction of, addition to, or alteration of a single-detached dwelling or accessory residential building where no commercial component is present. - .6 The complete demolition of a building and clean-up of demolition material.